devstackweb3/osa1/part1/1.13/readme.md

 const copyAnecdotes = Array(8).fill(0)
 ```

-### Issue 0.9 | Encountered the "Undefined" return value statement in handleVoteClick function
-This error occured due to the fact no new variable reference was established, causing a delay of listenning from the console.log() listenner method.
-The value listenned wasn't able to be updated by the previous increment in time.
-The console.log() wasn't able to recognize the value of return.

  ### Issue 1 | How do you sum an external variable value to an internal stored value in an array(currentIndex) ?

 ```jsx